 If dining out and entertainment eat up a large portion of your monthly budget, the Capital One® Savor® Cash Rewards Credit Card might be the perfect card for your wallet.
-It offers 4% cash back on dining and entertainment — one of the best cash back rates around — and a reasonable annual fee of $95 that's waived the first year.
+It offers 4% cash back on dining and entertainment — one of the best cash back rates around — and a reasonable annual fee of $0 intro for first year; $95 after that.

 Capital One® Savor® Cash Rewards Credit Card Review: One of the best rewards cards for hitting the town

 A cashback credit card can be a good option if you feel overwhelmed by rewards or travel card redemption options and restrictions.
 And whether you’re entertaining out-of-town friends or sitting down for a candlelit date night, the Capital One® Savor® Cash Rewards Credit Card’s 4% cash back rate is hard to beat.
 You also earn 4% Cash Back on dining; 4% Cash Back on entertainment; 2% Cash Back at grocery stores; 1% Cash Back on all other purchases.
 Plus, earn 8% cash back on tickets at Vivid Seats through Jan 2022..

 Plus, Capital One offers a few time-limited bonuses, like 8% cash back at Vivid Seats through May 2020.